StackVista/stackstate-docs/develop/reference/stql_reference.md

 `withNeighborsOf(components=(), levels=, direction=)`

 To be compatible with basic filtering, the function can only be combined with other filters using an `OR` operator.
-When an advanced filter contains a function `withNeighborsOf` that is compatible with basic filtering.
+When an advanced filter contains a function `withNeighborsOf` that's compatible with basic filtering.
 In the [**Other filters** box](/use/stackstate-ui/filters.md#other-filters), you can see the number of components whose neighbors are queried for.

 #### Parameters / fields